 Riding the Elevator

 The elevator pitch.
-It’s a phrase that we often hear in the business world, and it’s (unfortunately) something that we do quite often in our own business.
-But is it the right thing to do?
-Is it working for us?
+It’s a phrase we often hear in the business world, and unfortunately it’s something that we all do in our own businesses.
+Is giving the elevator pitch always the right thing to for us to do?
+How’s that working for us?
 And what the hell does it really mean, anyway?

 riding the elevator to a successful small home inspection business

-Whenever we think we’re in the perfect position to make an elevator pitch, when we meet someone who could possibly be a future client, we’re tempted to launch right into our spiel.
-We figure if they knew all about how great we really are, there’s no way that they would ever hire anyone else but us.
+Whenever we’re in position to launch into an elevator pitch, when we meet a potential client, we’re tempted get right to it.
+Obviously, if they knew how great we really are, there’s no way they would ever hire anyone else.
+So, I must let them know, immediately!

-It’s something we all do, all the time, when we’re out marketing.
-And it rarely works.
+It’s something that we all do, all the time, when we’re marketing.

-Instead of talking about our favorite subject, ourselves, why not start out with a topic that’s probably more near and dear to the heart of the person with whom we’re hoping to connect?
+Instead of jumping right in and talking about our favorite subject, ourselves, why don’t we try something else.
+Why not lead with a topic that’s more near and dear to the other person’s heart?

 Themselves.